trivago/gollum/docs/src/gen/formatter/hostname.rst

 Hostname
 ========

-This formatter prefixes the message or metadata with the name of the current host.
+This formatter prefixes the message or metadata with the hostname of the machine gollum is running on.